-Many people love to give or receive a beautiful pair of earrings, but the gift may be less than welcome if it causes allergic symptoms.
+Many people love to give or receive a beautiful pair of earrings.
+However, it’s hard to appreciate if the gift causes allergic symptoms.
 So the question is: which earrings for sensitive ears?
 Unfortunately, allergic reaction to earrings is not uncommon, and led the EU to impose a ban on selling nickel jewelry in 2000.
 The reason for this regulation is that nickel tends to be identified as the cause of many earring allergies.
 It also happens to be a popular alloy used in many metal blends involved in the production of jewelry.

-The metal’s durability, long-life and low costs are reasons jewelry makers like to use alloys that include nickel for the base metal.
+The metal’s durability, long-life and low costs are reasons jewelry makers like to use alloys that include nickel.
 While this might result in a durable, inexpensive set of earrings for many people, those allergic to nickel cannot wear such earrings comfortably.

 Hope for Metal Allergy Sufferers

-People who are allergic to nickel may suffer after putting on any form of nickel jewelry, but particularly pierced earrings, since the posts or wires penetrate the skin of the ear.
+People who are allergic to nickel may suffer after putting on any form of jewelry, but particularly pierced earrings, since the metal penetrates the skin of the ear.
 An allergic reaction develops when part of the nickel dissolves into small crystals when exposed to moisture, such as perspiration.
 As a result, the ears can become red, itch, and swell.

 Those who suffer from these symptoms should look for jewelry made of hypoallergenic metals.
 Much of the jewelry marketed as hypoallergenic is made of gold, platinum, copper, titanium and stainless steel.
 Caring for newly pierced ears is also a critical time.
 Check out this great information from the experts.